 Establishment of democratic governance in the Kyrgyz Republic is associated with a number of problems, as the country scored low on all World Governance Indicators.
 The perception of corruption measured by the Corruption Perception Index is declining, as the country moved from 150 (out of 177) in 2013, to 136 (out of 175) in 2014.However, corruption and political instability remain pressing and disturbing problems that negatively affect socio-economic development of the country.
 The Global Competitiveness Report 2014–2015 highlighted that these are exactly the most problematic factors for doing business in the Kyrgyz Republic.
 Levels of public trust are low, and citizens have an especially negative perception of economic governance in the energy and mining sectors and in the area of public financial management, particularly in public procurement.

 The public sector effectiveness and efficiency, including transparency and accountability of public institutions and their operational methods remain key areas for improvement.
 The governance institutions are characterized with insufficient organizational, financial and technical capacities and obsolete operational basis.
 This situation is further exacerbated by weak policy making abilities and absence of citizens-centred services based on full respect of human rights and system of public oversight.
 Disconnect between planning for sectorial reforms and budgeting resulted in insufficient resources for necessary actions.
 Inter-ministerial, horizontal coordination and cooperation is in many cases rather weak and inefficient and some core functions within the Government are overlapping; this is even more evident at lower (regional and district) levels of government.
+There is gender and ethnic under-representation at the public service decision-making so it is creates a condition for the gender and ethnic discriminative office environment, lack of transparency and gender-blind service provision

 The Kyrgyz Republic is faced with significant problems and challenges related to access to justice.
 Weak capacity of justice sector institutions result in slow implementation of the laws and policies; at the same time population has limited knowledge about their rights and entitlements.
 This has major impact to ensure access to justice especially for the most vulnerable groups; in the context of the KR the most deprived of access to justice are rural women, people with disabilities, minority children and youth, refugees and stateless persons facing similar challenges.